A setting that determines the situation when an Approval policy is applied.

 Related terms: bill, quote, outgoing invoice, Accounts Receivable document.

-A recipient is a party (person or business) with whom the SMEs may send or receive payments.
+A recipient is a party (person or business) that receives payments.
 A recipient can be either an entity or a counterpart.

 The process of matching payments (both transactions and cash payments) with documents (invoices, incoming bills, expenses, receipts).

 A setting that defines the entity user who has the rights to approve a submitted payable that contains figures in a specific range.

 Small and mid-size enterprises (SMEs) are businesses that maintain revenues, assets, or a number of employees below a certain threshold.
 Each country has its own definition of what constitutes an SME.